These operational and documentation challenges are connected to broader

 Why Construction Project Documentation Matters

-Without proper documentation systems, communication gaps quickly create operational problems.
+Without proper documentation systems, communication gaps quickly create operational problems and project confusion.

 Many construction problems are not caused by labor quality alone β they are caused by poor communication, inconsistent documentation, and disconnected workflows between teams.